Vitamin E Health Benefits

 A review published in Carcinogenesis in September 2009 noted that studies on alpha-tocopherol in animals have not shown significant anti-cancer effects, and that one possible explanation may be that high doses of alpha-tocopherol reduce the body’s levels of gamma- and delta-tocopherols.
 (Ju 2009) These findings support those of the earlier Helzlsouer study with evidence that gamma-tocopherol, which has strong anti-inflammatory abilities, is a more effective anti-cancer form of vitamin E than alpha-tocopherol.

-Other studies have also shown vitamin E to be helpful in the fight against prostate cancer.
+Other studies have also shown vitamin E health benefits to be helpful in the fight against prostate cancer.
 A 2006 trial, for example, reported that vitamin E significantly suppressed the multiplication of prostate cancer cells and also prompted them to “commit suicide.”
 (Malafa 2006) In the Alpha-Tocopherol Beta-Carotene Cancer Prevention Trial, which examined 29,133 male smokers in Finland, the investigators found that taking 50 mg of alpha-tocopherol daily for five to eight years could reduce the risk of developing prostate cancer by 32 percent, and the risk of dying from the disease by 41 percent.
 (Syed 2007)

 In an Italian study, researchers found a significant relationship between intake of vitamin E and a reduced risk of prostate cancer.
 (Bidoli 2009) The study included 1,294 men who had prostate cancer and 1,451 healthy controls.
 Information about vitamin E intake was gathered from a food frequency questionnaire.
 The investigators found that dietary intake of vitamin E was associated with a reduced incidence of prostate cancer.
 It’s significant to note here that the authors’ findings likely reflect the influence of diet rather than supplementation, since taking vitamin supplements is not a common practice among the Italian population.